 History

 T. A. Loving Company’s story is one of innovation and transformation.
-From office buildings and medical centers to athletic facilities, waste water treatment plants and bridges, we’ve completed projects for customers across a range of industries for nearly 100 years.
+From bridges to waste water treatment plants, education buildings and medical centers to athletic facilities, we’ve completed projects for customers across a range of industries for nearly 100 years.
 We’re an award-winning contractor with a deep portfolio and a reputation for success.

 But success doesn’t happen overnight.
 Our story begins with a small, family-owned construction company’s knack for building railroad bridges.
 Take a look: